 Michelle Hood, LCSW, MS Ed.

 To identify the HEAT staff member assigned to your school, HEAT staff school assignments

 The State Coordinator provides technical assistance to LEA's in coordination with the local liaison to ensure that LEA's comply with the requirements of the McKinney-Vento Act.

 District Director of Special Projects

-The Special Projects Director oversees all grants for federal, state and other funding sources for the district including the Title IX, Part C - Homeless Children and Youth Project.
+The Special Projects Director oversees all grants for federal, state and other funding sources for the district including the Title IX, Part A - Homeless Children and Youth Project.
 The Special Projects Office assists school and departments in applying for and managing these grants.